#1 of 31 Places to Visit in Coorg

 Coorg can be visited through out the year, however, post monsoon and winter are best seasons to visit Coorg to witness its great beauty.
 This is also the time when adventure activities like Rafting will be available in the beautiful hill station of Coorg.
 Summer is the busiest season in Coorg and often hotels run full and tourist places are crowded.

 Coorg usually requires around 3 days to visit the most important attractions.
 However, there are several wonderful places to visit around Coorg like Nagarhole National Park, Iruppu Falls which usually take additional one day.
-Coorg can be mixed with near by wonderful destination like Mysore, Ooty, Wayanad, Kannur by adding few additional days to your trip.
+One can also mixed their Coorg trip with some of the popular places to visit near Bangalore like Mysore, Ooty, Wayanad, Kannur by adding few additional days to your trip.

 Budget of Coorg trip depends on the trip duration and category of hotel you choose for your stay along with the kind of vehicle you prefer.
 Coorg tour packages offered by Trawell.in start from as low as INR 5000 per person for a 2D/1N trip and from INR 7500 per person for 3D/2N vacation.